kp9001/awesome/README.md

 - `super+right` -- seek forward on current track
 - `super+left` -- seek backwards on current track

 These tools assume you have a playlist saved in the program mocp.
 You can install this with `sudo apt install moc moc-ffmpeg-plugin` and learn how to use it with `mocp --help`, or by pressing `?` inside the `mocp` terminal interface.
-There is also a `super+ctrl+m` bind to open ranger in the directory `~/music` to search for songs for form a playlist.
+There is also a `super+shift+ctrl+m` bind to open ranger in the directory `~/music` to search for songs for form a playlist.
 This is used in conjunction with a ranger configuration which has its own keybinds to create mocp playlists.

 ### Screenshots